AndreyVMarkelov/copy-to-clipboard-jira-field/README.md

-mailru-jira-plugins-copy-to-clipboard
+Copy To Clipboard Jira Custom Field Plugin
 =====================================

-This is custom field that allows copy issue key and description to clipboard
+Custom field for copying issue data to clipboard according a template.